Thirty-nine days of walking through southern France along the Chemin de Saint-Jacques from Le Puy-en-Velay to Saint-Jean-Pied-de-Port.

 Each company has slightly different price rates, weight restrictions and operating seasons.
 If you are walking very early or very late in the season (before mid-April or after mid-October), check carefully that the service is available when you need it.

-Of the companies listed below, I use La Malle Postale.
-Over the years, they have proved reliable, responsive to questions (the staff speak several languages) and very helpful when I needed to veer slightly away from their standard set of drop off points.
-Their website is easy to use (with English, German and French versions) and payment is via a secure system.
+Of the companies listed below, I use La Malle Postale and Transports Claudine.
+Both have proved reliable, responsive to questions (the staff at La Malle Postale speak several languages) and very helpful when I needed to veer slightly away from their standard set of drop off points.

 The best time of year to walk the Chemin de Saint-Jacques du-Puy